turtacn/alameda-1/docs/metrics_used_in_Alameda.md

 # Metrics Used in Alameda

-Alameda leverage *Prometheus* to observe metrics of containers and nodes and this document summarizes all those metrics used by Alameda.
+Alameda leverage *Prometheus* to observe metrics of containers and nodes and this document summarizes those metrics used by Alameda.
-> *Note:* Install Prometheus by [Prometheus Operator chart](https://github.com/helm/charts/tree/master/stable/prometheus-operator) with default settings should already have all the metrics Alameda need.
+> *Note:* Prometheus installed by [Prometheus Operator chart](https://github.com/helm/charts/tree/master/stable/prometheus-operator) or pre-installed in [Openshift 3.11](https://docs.openshift.com/container-platform/3.11/install_config/prometheus_cluster_monitoring.html) and above should already have all the metrics Alameda need.

-In the following list, each item represents a metric and each subitem is a property of the item.
-Possible properties of a metric are:
+In the next section, the summarized metrics are represented as a list of items with subitems as annotations of a metric.
+Those annotations are:
-- **purpose**
+- *purpose**
-  This property shows the metric is used in prediction, GUI or both.
+  This annotation shows the metric is used in prediction, GUI or both.
+If the metric is only used for GUI, Alameda core function can still run well without the metric.
+Only _cluster status_ and _node status_ dashboards can not display well.
 - **exporters**
-  This property shows the Prometheus exporters that expose the metric.
-> *Note:* Some metric is produced by Prometheus rule record.
-Therefore the synthesized metric could use metrics from several exporters.
+  A metric in Prometheus is either directly exposed by an exporter or synthesized from other metrics.
+This annotation shows the exporter(s) that exposes the raw metric(s) in any case and the next _rule expression_ annotation will show how a metric is produced if it is a synthesized result.
 - **rule expression**
-  This property shows what Prometheus rule record produced the metric if it is not directly exposed by an exporter.
+  This annotation shows what Prometheus [_rule_](https://prometheus.io/docs/practices/rules/) produces the metric if it is not a raw metric.

 ## List of Metrics Used in Alameda
 - metric name: namespace_pod_name_container_name:container_cpu_usage_seconds_total:sum_rate
   - purpose: prediction, GUI
-  - exporters: cAdvisor (kubelet)
+  - exporters: kubelet
   - rule expression:
   ```sum by(namespace, pod_name, container_name) (rate(container_cpu_usage_seconds_total{container_name!="",image!="",job="kubelet"}[5m]))```
 - metric name: kube_pod_container_resource_requests_cpu_cores